 - If you have symptoms, immediately self-isolate and contact your local public health authority or healthcare provider.

 Your local public health authorities make the final decisions about how long quarantine should last, based on local conditions and needs.
 Follow the recommendations of your local public health department if you need to quarantine.
 Options they will consider include stopping quarantine

 - After day 7 after receiving a negative test result (test must occur on day 5 or later from exposure date.

 As always, if you have questions or concerns please don't hesitate to contact your Healthy at Work officer.

 Supervisors will work with employees to create a schedule of those working in the office and remotely.

 Accommodations for Vulnerable Populations

-High-risk employees with health conditions should meet with the Healthy at Work Coordinator and supervisor to determine work schedule and location.
+High-risk employees with health conditions should contact the HR Director to discuss reasonable accommodations.
 Documentation will be required and accommodations will be made on a case by case basis.